Head of Design • User Experience Strategy & Ops • Remote collaboration • Designing digital things since 1999

 There’s no need to conduct interviews – or, indeed, any kind of research – to simply verify what you already think you know.
 The whole point is to shift your understanding about customer attitudes, behavior, emotions, and mental models.

 Now you’re seeing a random picture of a raccoon holding a kitten.
 You never could have predicted I’d throw that into this article.
 Valuable customer insights are just like that.
-You never saw them coming, and the really good ones seem kinda weird.
+You never saw them coming, but you're here for them—and the really good ones seem kinda weird.

 But insights don’t come to you; you must seek them out.
 Prepare your list of questions with the goal of getting to things you couldn’t possibly know.
 Prioritize topics by degree of uncertainty.
 Fearlessly pursue insights that might cause you to rethink your entire product strategy.